 - In cases involving charges of possession with an intent to sell, challenging the evidence of intent.

 A successful defense of a cocaine case does not just magically happen.
 It requires examining every aspect of the prosecution case and identifying holes in that case.

-An Experienced California Cocaine Defense Lawyer Can Help
+How a Cocaine Defense Lawyer Can Help

 In Los Angeles County, prosecutors in every courthouse have different priorities and policies when it comes to cocaine-related crimes.
 You will benefit from our insider knowledge of how each courthouse deals with these cases.